marcosalles/autossh/autossh/README.md

 - `autossh -xr1 -d. /absolute/path/files*` downloads all files matching the pattern `/absolute/path/files*` from your registered remote #1 to the current working directory, showing the `scp` command that will be executed beforehand.
 - `autossh -r1 -u /absolute/remote/path/ /absolute/path/files* relative/path/files*` uploads all files matching the patterns `/absolute/path/files*` and `relative/path/files*` from your local computer to the `/absolute/remote/path/` directory on your registered remote host #2.
 - `autossh -xc50 -d relative/destination/path /absolute/path/files* relative/path/files*` downloads all files matching the patterns `/absolute/path/files*` and `relative/path/files*` from your registered remote #1 to the `relative/destination/path` directory, showing the `scp` command that will be executed beforehand.

+PS.: requires bash 4+, because of associative arrays.
+I will be removing this in the near future.